Articles

 Estate planning flexibility

-Estate planning flexibility is facilitated in the ‘modern’ Will.
-This article discusses some of the features of a modern Will that give that flexibility and provide peace of mind to the testator.
+A ‘modern’ Will facilitates estate planning flexibility.
+This article discusses some features of a modern Will that give that flexibility and provide testator peace of mind.

 What’s in a Will?